 Requested segment response

-The identification of the information sent back as a result of the production request shall be presented as a requested segment response.
+The identification of the information sent back as a result of the operations request shall be presented as a requested segment response.
 This information is of the same form as a segment response, but without actual values. (see 6.3.4)

-A requested segment response may include required information, which presents information reported on from production, such as the actual amount of material consumed.
+A requested segment response may include required information, which presents information reported on from operations, such as the actual amount of material consumed.

-A requested segment response may include optional information, which presents information that may be reported on from production, such as operator-entered comments.
+A requested segment response may include optional information, which presents information that may be reported on from operations, such as operator-entered comments.

 Operations performance information